 For applicants who are not from majority English-speaking countries, it is necessary to meet our English language requirements.

-Apply by completing the BSS PhD Studentship application form
+2. Complete the BSS PhD Studentship application form

 Candidates will be notified of the outcome of their application following the application deadline.